Choosing Your First Motorcycle

 Smaller is Better

-Nobody wants to hear it, and so the objections start: But my friends all say that I'll outgrow a 600cc Ninja or a 750cc cruiser in the first season.
+Nobody wants to hear that, and so the objections start: But my friends all say that I'll outgrow a 600cc Ninja or a 750cc cruiser in the first season.
 And besides, it'll only be good for short trips, not a cross-country jaunt.
 I won't even be able to keep up with my friends on 1000cc bikes, let alone the guys on the Triumph Rocket III (at 2300cc).It's interesting to me that the person making the argument that a smaller bike is good only for short trips is generally the same one who tells me he'll never ride in the rain.
-So it's clear he's never going to take a long trip, let alone the cross-country trip he's afraid the bike won't handle.
+So it's clear he's never going to take a long trip, let alone the cross-country trip he believes (incorrectly) the bike won't handle.
 (Or did you think that you could get from Washington DC to Los Angeles, and back, without any rain?)

 How about the cruisers?
 There's no doubt that a cruiser by its nature is a far less highly-strung mount than one of the sportbikes, but they have plenty of bite.
 A 750cc or smaller cruiser from any of the major Japanese makers would be a fine choice in that category.
 If you're a Harley fan, the 883 Sportster is the entry machine, and a good choice, especially if you're concerned about height — it has a very low seat height.